angr/angr/README.md

 - Data-dependency analysis
 - Value-set analysis (VSA)

-The most common angr operation is loading a binary: `p = angr.Project('/bin/bash')` If you do this in IPython 5.x LTS, you can use tab-autocomplete to browse the [top-level-accessible methods](http://docs.angr.io/docs/toplevel.html) and their docstrings.
+The most common angr operation is loading a binary: `p = angr.Project('/bin/bash')` If you do this in IPython 5.x LTS or earlier, you can use tab-autocomplete to browse the [top-level-accessible methods](http://docs.angr.io/docs/toplevel.html) and their docstrings.

-The short version of "how to install angr" is `mkvirtualenv angr && pip install angr`.
+The short version of "how to install angr" is `mkvirtualenv angr && python2 -m pip install angr`.

 # Example